 Sauces & Condiments

 Condiments are a great way to add flavor to your meals.
 For sauces, I tend to make my own to save money and control the amount of salt that’s added.
 For example, I always make my own spaghetti sauce using canned tomatoes with no added salt.

 Storage: Keep at room temperature when unopened and in the refrigerator once opened.
 Condiments can be kept for about 6 months.
 As for canned tomatoes and tomato paste, transfer them to a glass container once opened (to avoid getting a metallic taste) and try to use them within a week.

 - Sriracha (I honestly rarely use it)

 Coffee & Tea

-I used to drink coffee every morning, but I recently started drinking decaf more often.
-I do love coffee (very much), but it doesn’t always agree with my anxious personality.
-I also use matcha in some recipes, but not regularly.
+I used to drink coffee every morning, but in the past few years, I switched to decaf.
+Why?
+I do love coffee (very much), but it doesn’t agree with my anxious personality.
+I also drink a matcha latte regularly in the mornings.

 Storage: Keep ground or whole bean coffee in a cool, dry place.
 Don’t keep it in the refrigerator or freezer as it can create too much moisture.
 If you aren’t using your coffee for a while, you can keep it in the freezer for up to a month, as long as you don’t take it out during that period.
 Store it in the pantry once you start using it.